JakesAjao/GitHubIntegrationPortal/README.md

 3. Download curl-ca-bundle.crt.pem and drop in Drive C:/Program File/NewFolder from [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
 4. Kindly set the Environment Variable for the two files in your machine e.g. C:/Program File/NewFolder
 5. Download Win64OpenSSL-1_1_1k.exe and install.
 The exec file is here [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
-6. githubInsight war file is here [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
+6. gitInsight war file is here [My Official Page to Download is here](https://github.com/JakesAjao/GitHubIntegrationPortal)
 7. For test, I deployed it in Wildfly JBOSS 11.0.
 Kindly deploy the war file in Wildfly or any convenient server preferrable.
 I never tested it in Apache Tomcat or Glassfish

 Social Media: